quicwg/base-drafts/draft-ietf-quic-transport.md

 connection migration is spurious, then the legitimate address will be used to respond and the connection will migrate back to the old address.

-As with any address validation, packets containing retransmissions of the PING frame validating an address MUST be sent to the address being validated.
+- This means that above we need to say "MUST NOT" send any frames other than PATH_CHALLENGE, not just MUST switch.
+This gets ugly really quickly.

+As with any address validation, packets containing retransmissions of the PATH_CHALLENGE frame validating an address MUST be sent to the address being validated.
 Consequently, during a migration of a peer, an endpoint could be sending to multiple remote addresses.

 An endpoint MAY abandon address validation for an address that it considers to be already valid.
 That is, if successive connection migrations occur in quick